bogdanghervan/partymixer/README.md

 ### Nice-to-have*s*

-* Vote songs up (use binary insertion sort to reposition the song in the playlist)
 * Monitor Pusher connection state and notify users when disconnected *Gmail*-style
 * Show the total duration of the songs that are left in the play queue
 * Show how much a user has to wait until their song comes up